The next world record could be swimming around the Golden State.

 Fishing licenses and regulations

 When it comes to getting a fishing license for California, you have options.
-Note that some of the lakes we're going to recommend in this article are private and have special permits from the California Department of Fish and Wildlife that allow them to charge a fee to fish.
+Note that some of the freshwater lakes we're going to recommend in this article are private and have special permits from the California Department of Fish and Wildlife that allow them to charge a fee to fish.
 The good news is that you do NOT need a fishing license for these lakes.
-We'll mention a few of those later.
+We'll mention a few of those later, but it is a solid way to save a little money on your fishing trip.

 Your options for fishing licenses in California are as follows: